This is the final entry in a four-parter on attending RumiFest, my retreat for the year.

 Later, I asked Seemi, “Did Maryam turn when the Spirit overshadowed her?”

-“Of course,” Seemi said.
+“Of course,” Seemi said.

-Another woman nearby, dressed in red and black, turned with her.
+Another woman nearby, dressed in red and black, turned with

 “And did Mary Magdalene turn when she was liberated from seven demons?”